openebs-archive/openebs-docs/docs/commercial.md

 ---
 ------

-## Commercial Support
+OpenEBS is an independent open source project which does not endorse any company.

 This is a list of third-party companies and individuals who provide products or services related to OpenEBS.
-OpenEBS is an independent open source project which does not endorse any company.
+If you are providing commercial support for OpenEBS, please [edit this page](https://github.com/openebs/openebs-docs/edit/staging/docs/commercial.md) to add yourself or your organization to the list.

 The list is provided in alphabetical order.

 - [Clouds Sky GmbH](https://cloudssky.com/en/)
 - [CodeWave](https://codewave.eu/)